MotherTeresaHS/ICS3U-2019-Group19/docs/menu/splash_scene.rst

 Avoid or Shoot needs a background.
 This code is puts the first image in the background.
 The first image is 16 x 16 px image at the top. in this case the first image of image bank is white colour image.
 Of course when you save the file, save it as :file:`code.py` file:

-We use another image bank
+We use another image bank.

 .. figure:: ./images/mt_game_studio.bmp
    :width: 480 px